Barristen/MemoryVLA/README.md

 1. Open an issue with paper details (title, authors, link, category)
 2. Submit a pull request with updates to the paper list
-3. Contact us directly: ychen@hkust-gz.edu.cn
+3. Contact us directly: czi447@connect.hkust-gz.edu.cn

 ### Contribution Guidelines
 - Papers should focus on memory systems for VLA models or closely related topics